 Seller financing with a mortgage

-In some states, you can create something called a “wraparound mortgage” in which you extend a mortgage to a buyer (usually at a higher rate of interest) while still paying your own mortgage to the bank.
-However, this is not legal in all states and all situations, and there are additional clauses that you should be aware of.
+In certain states, it is possible to establish a “wraparound mortgage,” whereby you provide a mortgage to a purchaser (typically at a higher interest rate) while continuing to pay off your own mortgage to the lender.
+However, this practice is not permitted in all states or under all circumstances, and there may be other terms and conditions that you should understand.

 Can I Do Owner Financing if I Have a Mortgage on the Property? – You have choices

-If you are thinking about accepting owner financing but you still have a mortgage on your property, here’s another option for you: Get in touch with us and talk to us about your property.
-As experts in buying and selling real estate, we are aware of a number of options that you might not know about.
-We can walk you through those options and help you out ourselves or we can connect you with someone who can help you.
+If you are contemplating seller financing but still have a mortgage on your property, consider reaching out to us for assistance.
+As real estate experts, we are familiar with a range of options that you may not have considered.
+We can guide you through these options and offer our assistance directly, or we can refer you to someone who can provide you with the necessary support.